spiral/docs/docs/en/cookbook/user-authentication.md

 where the client and server are distributed across different environments or networks, as it allows for secure and efficient communication without the need for additional infrastructure or dependencies.

-The Spiral Framework provides a number of interfaces and classes for implementing user authentication in an application.
+Spiral provides a number of interfaces and classes for implementing user authentication in an application.
 For example, the `Spiral\Auth\TokenStorageInterface` can be used to generate and store tokens for authenticated users, while the `Spiral\Auth\HttpTransportInterface` can be used to send or receive tokens to clients.